TommyMo81/wms2mqtt/README.md

 : Password for MQTT server authentication

 MQTT_VERSION
-: MQTT Version for server authentication, the default is 4 (v3.1.1) and can be modified to 3 (v3.1) and 5 (v5.0)
+: MQTT Version for server connect.
+The default is 4 (v3.1.1) and can be modified to 3 (v3.1) and 5 (v5.0)

+MQTT_CLIENTID
+: MQTT Client ID.
+If unset, the default is 'mqttjs_' + random eight-digit number

 IGNORED_DEVICES
 : A comma-separated list of device ids to exclude from the results of network scanning.
 Any excluded device will not show up in MQTT, and the integration will ignore any status or position updates coming from it.